Zero Trust Security Model

 What Zero Trust means for you as an end user:

-– You may be prompted for MFA more frequently — this is intentional, not a bug
+– You may be prompted for MFA more often.
+That is intentional

 – Accessing resources from unusual locations or unmanaged devices may be blocked